329093766/LLM/README.md

 # Example
 ![amazing..](http://i.imgur.com/UCcafLs.png)
-You can go and see for yourself [here](http://llm.felixangell.com/)!
-Or you can see the source code for the site [here](https://github.com/felixangell/LLM/blob/master/test/blog.llm)
+You can see the source code for the site [here](https://github.com/felixangell/LLM/blob/master/test/blog.llm)

 # Building
 First you need to compile by running make: